 Another objection that might be helpful to address in your battle card is around use cases.
 If prospects are concerned they won’t get the full value from making an investment, consider adding some bullet points around common use cases and adoption.
 Having a feature comparison in this section can also be helpful - this way sales reps can point out how your product or service is superior to a competitor’s product or service.

-Creating sales battle cards
+Creating battle cards for sales

 Creating comprehensive sales battle cards can be a time-consuming process.
 In order to give your sales reps a competitive advantage, you might need to create a small suite of battle cards that can be leveraged based on customer profile or vertical as well as the stage of the sales process.